bemnet16/A2SV-G5-webLearningPath/task-7/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ## Features
+- **Data Integration:** Utilizes RTK Query to populate the job card with relevant information and provide detailed description dynamically.
 - **Job Card Component:** A visually appealing card that displays job details like the company name, job title, and description.
-- **Data Population:** Utilizes dummy data to populate the job card with relevant information.
+- **User-Friendly UI Skeletons:** Implements loading skeletons to enhance user experience during data fetches.
+- **Appropriate Error Pages:** Provides custom error pages to handle scenarios gracefully.
 - **Avatar Integration:** Includes an avatar image within the card utilize **next/image**, aligning with the design specifications.
 - **Responsive Design:** The application is responsive and works across different screen sizes.